 Transliteration:( Masalu maa yunfiqoona fee haazihil hayaatid dunyaa kamasali reehin feehaa sirrun asaabat harsa qawmin zalamooo anfusahum fa ahlakath; wa maa zalamahumul laahu wa laakin anfusahum yazlimoon )

-256. This expenditure either refers that to which the Yahud would spend on their priests and ascetics or the charities of the non-believers and polytheists, or the charities of the hypocrites and pretenders which is given for mere publicity.
-Without doubt, their deeds are certainly not for the pleasure of Allah Almighty.
-Hence, this verse fits like a glove on them.
-Just as icy winds destroy crops, so does winds of transgression destroy the crops of good deeds.
+This expenditure may refer to the wealth spent by the Yahud on their priests and ascetics, or the charities of the non-believers and polytheists, or even the hypocrites and pretenders who give in charity merely for fame and publicity.
+Undoubtedly, these actions are not done for the pleasure of Allah Almighty.
+Therefore, this verse applies perfectly to them.
+Just as icy winds destroy harvests, the winds of hypocrisy and disbelief destroy the harvest of their good deeds.

 The tafsir of Surah Imran verse 117 by Ibn Kathir is unavailable here.